Why is this medication prescribed?

 - changes in the breasts such as increased size, lumps, pain, or nipple discharge

 - difficulty breathing or swallowing

 Finasteride may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

-Taking finasteride may increase the risk that you will develop high-grade prostate cancer (a type of prostate cancer that spreads and grows more quickly than other types of prostate cancer).
+Taking finasteride may increase the risk that you will develop high-grade prostate cancer (a type of prostate cancer that spreads and grows more quickly than other types of prostate cancer) or breast cancer.
 Talk to your doctor about the risks of taking finasteride.